Mazid2003/Job-practice/README.md

 For any queries or feedback, feel free to reach out via [GitHub Issues](https://github.com/Mazid2003/Job-practice/issues).

-📌 *Feel free to explore all the PDF's, notes and playlists to build a solid foundation.
+📌 *Feel free to explore the PDF and playlists to build a solid foundation in Machine Learning.*

 ## 📄 License